-There are four television screens to look at in the gallery and they all show the same content.
+There are four television screens to look at in the gallery.
 If someone is using a screen, there are three others I can use instead.
 There are low, clear plastic barriers protecting objects on open display.
 I need to keep my body behind these barriers.
-If I come too close, I might hear a loud alarm.